NEPA Process Overview

 PROCESS TIMELINE

-Environmental stewardship core to Ioneer’s mission.
+Environmental stewardship is core to Ioneer’s mission.
 We are committed to investing time and resources into minimizing potential impacts of our project to local flora and fauna.

 In August 2020, Ioneer submitted its initial Plan of Operations to the Bureau of Land Management (BLM).
 Following consultation and guidance from the US Fish and Wildlife Service and the BLM, we submitted a revised Plan of Operations to the BLM in July 2022 to reflect the modification of the initial mining quarry, avoiding all known populations of the Tiehm’s buckwheat.

 During the next and final stages of the NEPA process, the federal government will assess and review our plans to mitigate any project impacts on the environment.
-Upon satisfaction of those conditions, approval is expected in early 2024.
+Upon satisfaction of those conditions, approval is expected in 2024.

 Any anticipated approval will specify what we must undertake to comply with all relevant laws during operations, and our plan to close and reclaim the area once mining is complete.